TheProphet4000/Rendere/README.md

 # Rendere
 My little render project, where my goal is to make a 3D rendere.
-Hopefully make an engine... we'll see.
+Using VisualStudio as IDEA, with Glad and GLFW to render stuff.

+Glad runs on OpenGl to my knowladge